c-vandenberg/machine-learning-in-drug-discovery/1_molecular_representations/1.2_molecular_descriptors/README.md

    * The most popular 1D molecular fingerprint methods is the **Morgan Fingerprint** **<sup>4</sup>**, upon which the **extended-connectivity fingerprint (ECFP)**

 3. **2D Molecular Descriptors**:
-   * 2D molecular descriptors consider how the atoms are connected/define the molecular representation based on the connectivity of atoms
+   * 2D molecular descriptors consider how the atoms are connected/define the molecular representation based on the connectivity of atoms.
-   * The most commonly used 2D molecular representation approach is a **simplified molecular-input line-entry system (SMILES) string** **<sup>5</sup>**
+   * The most commonly used 2D molecular representation approach is a **simplified molecular-input line-entry system (SMILES) string**. **<sup>5</sup>**
-   * A SMILES string is linear notation that encodes connectivity, structural & geometric properties of a molecule
+   * A SMILES string is a linear notation that encodes connectivity, structural & geometric properties of a molecule.

         <br>
         <div align="center">